 The course offers a reasonably in depth introduction to renewable energy technologies.
-It sets renewable energy in the wider context and develops a basic qualitative and quantitative toolkit for appraising technologies and carrying out basic design of energy systems.
-It examines each of the major technologies covering aspects such as: resource, conversion technologies, environmental impacts and commercial, social and regulatory constraints.
+It sets renewable energy in the wider context and develops a basic qualitative and quantitative toolkit for appraising technologies.
+It examines each of the major technologies covering aspects such as: Resource, Conversion technologies, Practicalities, Economics and Environmental impacts.
 Finally it briefly examines how renewables can be integrated effectively within the energy system.

 The course provides sufficient depth and coverage to build a comprehensive understanding of renewable energy whilst acting as an introduction to more specialist courses on individual technology areas (e.g. wind energy).
-It also introduces engineering design processes and methodologies, through an exploration of the varied practices of designing sustainable energy installations across a range of technologies.
 The course material requires numeracy and knowledge of basic physics concepts.

-The course is based on lectures and reading material that provide an efficient summary of key material and techniques, supported by interactive Seminars and Examples Classes.
-These are further supplemented by tutorial questions and text books.
+The course is lecture based which provides efficient summary of key material and techniques.
+These are supplemented by an extensive tutorial question set, examples classes and a text book.
 The course is challenging and requires hard work.

 Entry Requirements (not applicable to Visiting Students)

 Information for Visiting Students

 |Academic year 2019/20, Available to all students (SV1)